paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 ## End "Age information*" Accordion

 ## Begin "Geologic information*" Accordion
-### Modes of preservation*
-* Entry type: check boxes with multiple choices allowed: body, trace, permineralized, cast, concretion, dissolution traces, mold/impression, soft parts, charcoalification, adpression/compression, recrystallized, coalified
-* Considerations: Specimens would have a mode of preservation field, but unfortunately collection needs to be entered first, so I think we still need to collect this information.
-If specimens with new modes of preservation are added, is it possible to have that auto-fill here?
-* PBot:
-* dwc:
-* Info: Check as many of them as apply to any of the fossils in the collection.
-Impressions, casts, and molds are fossils with none of the original biomineralized or organic tissue preserved.
-These three categories are differentiated from each other as follows: impression may be a 2D fossil (e.g., leaf impression). cast means a 3D fossil that is a positive image of the original. mold means a 3D fossil that is a negative image of the original.

 ### Lithology*
 * Entry: dropdown menu or checkbox, choices: not reported, “siliciclastic”, claystone, mudstone, “shale”, siltstone, sandstone, gravel, conglomerate, breccia, amber, coal, peat, lignite, subbituminous coal, bituminous coal, anthracite, coal ball, tar, “volcaniclastic”, ash, tuff, evaporite, gypsum, phosphorite, pyrite, ironstone, siderite, chert, diatomite, radiolarite, “mixed carbonate-siliciclastic”, marl, lime mudstone, chalk, travertine, “limestone”, dolomite, “carbonate”
 * Considerations: Note that Ellen reduced PBDB choices to what PBot users are likely to choose.
 But really, I only got rid of the reef-type carbonate rocks.
 Is that ok with everyone?
 Also, we are getting rid of the other three pull-down menus PBDB had (lithification level, secondary lithology, tertiary lithology).